JBirdVegas/PhotoMosaic/README.md

 Creates a photo mosaic for a given target image from a collection of images.

+Build:
+(requires Java 7 or higher)
+mvn clean install

+Usage:
+java -jar target/photo-mosaic.jar -d <input directory> <target filename>

 TODO:
 - [x] make it basically work
-- [ ] use args4j to collect command line arguments
+- [x] use args4j to collect command line arguments
 - [ ] tidy up / refactor
 - [ ] support reading images for collection recursivly from given directory
 - [ ] introduce different strategies for placing the tiles